Rakoski/Leetcode-Storage-App/README.md

 # Event-Booking-App
-Project for an event booking app with nodejs, reactjs, graphql and mongodb
+Project for an event booking index with nodejs, reactjs, graphql and mongodb